nasa/Common-Metadata-Repository/cmr-exchange/service-bridge/resources/docs/rest-api/index.md

 ## Collection Resources

-The Size Estimation Service offers a REST API for esimating the download sizes of subsetted collection-based granule queries.
+The Size Estimation Service offers a REST API for estimating the download sizes of subsetted collection-based granule queries.
 The usage is almost identical to the OUS resources, the primary different being the path segment: